 The modeled village is based on the village of Khairabad in the southern part of the Kabul province, and includes neighborhoods along the Kabul-Gardez highway.
 Situated at an altitude of 1,843 meters, Khairabad is located approximately 10-15 kilometers south of Kabul city center, next to Qalai Naeem in the Char Asiab district.
 Among the village’s 650 models of buildings and other structures are 150 models which have multiple damage states.

 A tunnel and cave complex in the virtual Afghan village has an entry point in one of the buildings that is linked to a cave and tunnel position in the courtyard, which could be used as a mortar position.
 The tunnel exits some distance away in a heavily wooded area behind the building complex and courtyard.
 The tunnel network is modeled with geometry and textures much like the above-ground terrain.
 It can support the underground traversal of small entities such as small unmanned ground vehicles (SUGVs) or characters.

-MetaVR's Afghanistan 3D terrain is available free of charge in MetaVR's terrain format to MetaVR customers who are on active software maintenance and are US Government or NATO agencies or contractors (for official use only).
-The terrain is provided in MetaVR's round-earth terrain format and will only run with a valid VRSG software license with active software maintenance.
+MVRsimulation's Afghanistan 3D terrain is available free of charge in MVRsimulation's round-earth VRSG terrain format to customers who are on active software maintenance and are US Government or NATO agencies or contractors (for official use only).
+The terrain is provided in MVRsimulation's round-earth terrain format and will only run with a valid VRSG software license with active software maintenance.